Guide to Greek Life

 - Must not be on disciplinary probation

-- 5 hours of community service with a fraternity (*IFC Only)
+- 5 hours of community service with a fraternity (First-years); 3 hours of community service with a fraternity (Upperclassmen/Transfer students) *IFC Only

-Transfer students are eligible to participate in fall recruitment as long as they have completed 12 credit hours at their previous university and complete 3 hours of community service with a fraternity.
+Upperclassmen and transfer students are eligible to participate in fall recruitment as long as they have completed 12 credit hours at their previous university and are not on disciplinary probation.

 Remember, these are Vanderbilt University’s minimum expectations.
 Some organizations may have higher standards for membership.